orangejuice/blog/data/activity/book-千江有水千江月-2013/record.en.md

 ---
-title: A Thousand Rivers Reflect the Moon
+title: A Thousand Rivers Have Water, A Thousand Rivers Have the Moon
-slug: a-thousand-rivers-reflect-the-moon
 category: book
 status: todo
 rating: 0